clragon/e1547/fastlane/README.md

 [bundle exec] fastlane windows build
 ```

-Builds an exe installer with flutter_distributor and InnoSetup
+Builds an exe installer with fastforge and InnoSetup

 ----